-counts in the result of method (F) is thus 36.
-Among the solutions that have the same movement counts of freight cars, methods (D),(E) improve the processing time by reducing the transfer distance of the locomotive.
-In Fig.9, the learning performance of method (A) is better than that of method (D), because solutions derived by method (A) uses the extended layout of groups effectively for reducing the total processing time.
+Fig.8 show the results.
+In Fig.8, horizontal axis expresses the number of trials and the vertical axis expresses the minimum prcessing time to achieve a desirable layout found in the past trials.
+Each result is averaged over 20 independent simulations.
+In Fig.8, the learning performance of method (A) is better than that of method (D), because solutions derived by method (A) uses the extended layout of groups effectively for reducing the total processing time.
 In method (C), the learning algorithm evaluates the number of movements of freight cars, and is not effective to reduce the total processing time.
-In method (B), only the total transfer distance of locomotive is evaluated, so that the total processing time is not improved adequately even if many trials are repeated.
+In method (B), only the total transfer distance of locamotive is evaluated, so that the total processing time is not improved adequately even if many trials are repeated.
 Total transfer distances of the locomotive at 1.5×10^6 th trial are described in table.
 I for each method.
-Fig.10 shows the results of marshaling process with freight cars that are 250×10^3 kg in weight, and $t{\rm max} = 591$.
-Then, the number of freight cars in a transfer movement averaged over total movement counts is described in the tableII.
-In the figure, method (A) improves the marshaling plan corresponding to the weight of freight car by reducing the number of cars in a transfer movement, where as the plan generated by method (B) does not reflect the weight of freigth car because method (D) evaluates only transfer distance of a locomotive.
+Fig.9 shows final arrangements of freight cars generated by the best solutions derived by methods (A) and (D).
+Since the layout of group is extended, method (A) learns the layout of groups in order to reduce the total processing time, whereas the layout is fixed to the ascending order in method (D). $\mathbf{2}$